Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 Missing persons; Law Enforcement Agencies Data System

-(a) To establish and maintain a statewide Law Enforcement
+(a) To utilize the statewide Law Enforcement

 Agencies Data System (LEADS) for the purpose of providing electronic access